CodeDisruptor/Code-Styles/php/README.md

-Coding Syle for PHP
+Coding Style for PHP
 =========

 This is the coding style I've been using for my projects.
-The style is based on the PHP-Fig PSR standard with some minor changes for personal liking.
+The style is based on the PHP-Fig PSR standard with some minor changes to my personal liking.

 ## 1. PHPDoc Guidelines
-Every file must contain PHPDoc for documentation.
+Every file MUST contain PHPDoc for documentation.
 My guideline is based on the recommendations of phpDocumentor1 from [phpdoc.org](https://www.phpdoc.org), but is now based on the PHPDoc [fig-standards](https://github.com/phpDocumentor/fig-standards) proposal for PSR-5.
 I've been documenting my files in a very similar fashion to the proposed fig-standards for years, but have only recently found out about the proposal.
 See the PSR-5 proposal for more detail.

 ## 2. Conventions Used In This Document
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD",